jenwai/batch/README.md

 ## 5. File Reference

-datasource.txt: The sample data file used for initializing the H2 database on application startup.
+- datasource.txt: The sample data file used for initializing the H2 database on application startup.

-application.properties: Configures the file-based H2 database and Spring Batch settings.
+- application.yml: Configures the file-based H2 database and Spring Batch settings.